- Discover CSUB

 The nonprofit sector is an important feature in American society, a force in our economy, and a distinctive feature in the American democracy.
 This course introduces the student to the nature, scope, values, and unique features of nonprofit and social service organizations.
 The concepts of philanthropy, charity, and welfare are explored and the student establishes a relationship with a local nonprofit.

-PPA 401 Analytical Methods in Administration (5)
+PPA 401 Analytical Methods in Administration (5) *May be taken as an MPA Core/Foundation

 This seminar provides an introduction to applied research and basic statistical techniques for decision-making in public administration and the management of health care and nonprofit agencies.
 The course covers experimental, quasi-experimental, and non-experimental research designs; measurement; data gathering techniques and sources, including survey research; and the evaluation and communication of research findings.
 Serves as undergraduate PPA statistics requirement and MPA and MSA-HCM foundation course.
 Students should have familiarity with interval level statistics.